Caps of the Soviet Army

 a one-piece combined cockade and wreath (a two-piece form of this emblem may have also been produced in small numbers).
 This emblem was made in gilt aluminum with a white painted oval surround to the red star.

-This particular cap is a later one (dated 1988) so it has an enlarged black plastic visor which starting entering use in 1977/78 and became standard in the 1980s.
-Earlier caps were produced with the common black painted fiberboard visors.
+This particular cap is a later one (dated 1988) so it has an enlarged black plastic visor which started entering use in 1977/78 and became standard in the 1980s.
+Earlier caps were produced with black painted fiberboard visors.

 The red band and piping identify the wearer as either an officer, warrant officer (after 1972) or extended service sergeant belonging to Motorized Rifle troops.
 Gold filigree

-Although 99% of bands observed on these officer parade caps are made of velvet, according to regulations some components of the Special Troops were only authorized black wool.
+Although the vast majority of bands observed on these later officer parade caps are sewn from velvet, according to regulations some components of the Special Troops were only authorized black wool.
 Due apparently to widespread disregard for this rule, the Ministry of Defense

 officially authorized in 1980 all black bands to be made of velvet.
 The only other differences between this cap and the previous one is that this one has two-piece metal buttons and a black painted fiberboard visor - vice a plastic one.